How Long Do I Need To Wear Retainers

 Be aware of food restrictions.
 Certain foods can damage retainers, so be sure to avoid eating sticky or hard foods while wearing yours.
 Also try not to drink hot beverages with the retainer in place since they can warp its shape over time.

-See also What To Wear To Graduation Ceremony Parents
+See also What To Wear To Circus

 Follow up with your dentist regularly.
 Have regular checkups with your dentist so they can make sure everything is going according to plan with your retainer use and remind you if you need adjustments made or if there are any other changes needed for optimal results.